Air Koryo: Destinations

-Scheduled international services are only operated from Pyongyang to Beijing, Shenyang, and Vladivostok; additional destinations not listed on their website, but showing up elsewhere as charters or seasonal charter services are also included.
+Scheduled international services are only operated from Pyongyang to Beijing, Shenyang, and Vladivostok.
+Additional destinations not listed on their website are noted elsewhere as charters or seasonal services.

 The first regular charter flights between North Korea and South Korea began in 2003.
 The first Air Koryo flight operated by a Tu-154 touched down at Seoul's Incheon International Airport.
 Air Koryo operated 40 return services to Seoul, along with flights into Yangyang and Busan in South Korea.
 Inter-Korean charters from Hamhung's Sondok Airport to Yangyang International in South Korea began in 2002.
-Currently, there are no inter-Korean flights, due to laws in both countries.
-In 2014, Air Koryo operated a series of services to Seoul Incheon International Airport with Tu-204 and An-148 aircraft for the 2014 Asian Games held in Incheon.
+There are currently no inter-Korean flights, due to laws in both countries.
+The airline operated a series of services to Seoul Incheon International Airport with Tu-204 and An-148 aircraft for the 2014 Asian Games held in Incheon.

-Air Koryo operated an airline interline partnership with Aeroflot (SkyTeam) on services radiating from Vladivostok and Pyongyang until 2017 when it was forced to close the agreement due to newly imposed sanctions.
+Air Koryo operated an airline interline partnership with Aeroflot, which was then part of SkyTeam, on services radiating from Vladivostok and Pyongyang until 2017, when it was forced to close the agreement due to newly imposed sanctions.